fyodorklimenko/ngMathQuill/README.md

 So here we got:

-1. **mathQuillStaticView** directive that gets math expression as string and just represent.
+1. **mathQuillStaticView** directive that gets math expression as string and just represents it.

-2. **mathQuillView directive** that get math expression as variable and represents it.
-Also update when given variable changes.
+2. **mathQuillView directive** that gets math expression as variable and represents it.
+Also updates when given variable changes.

-3. **mathQuillEdit directive** that get math expression as variable. represents it and gives to user interface to change it.
+3. **mathQuillEdit directive** that gets math expression as variable, represents it and gives to user interface to change it.